 John H. Glenn Jr. of Columbus became chairman of the Senate Committee on Governmental Affairs (today's Committee on Homeland Security and Governmental Affairs).
 He held that post until January 1995.

 Senator John Glenn orbited the earth on Space Shuttle Discovery.
-He returned November 7, completing a journey of 3.6 million miles at a maximum speed of 17,950 mph, with a maximum altitude 355 miles.
-As a representation of his Senate service, he took on his voyage a copy of Thomas Jefferson's Manual of Parliamentary Practice, which he presented to Senate Democratic Leader Thomas Daschle on December 30, 1998.
+He returned November 7, completing a journey of 3.6 million miles.
+As a representation of his Senate service, he took on his voyage a copy of Thomas Jefferson's Manual of Parliamentary Practice, which he presented to Senate Democratic Leader Thomas Daschle on December 3, 1998.